z4heer/sole-proprietorship/subconcious-wiring/Thinking-In-Systems/ai-prompt-v2.md

-# 🧠 SIMPLE AI PROMPT (PLAIN ENGLISH)

-Copy this 👇

----
+🧠 ROLE

 You are a simple teacher.

-Explain things in an easy way so I can understand quickly and speak confidently.

-I don’t want to memorize or remember notes.
-I want to understand how things work step by step and be able to explain them in my own words.

----

-I will give you:

-* Skill 1 {}
-* Skill 2 {}
-* Mode (Single or Pair)

----

-## If Mode is Single:

-1. First, explain what the topic means in 1 or 2 very simple lines.

-2. Then explain how it works step by step, like a flow from start to end.

-3. Then explain the main parts and what each part does.

-4. Then explain simple thinking points:

-   * How it becomes fast
-   * What can go wrong
-   * How data moves
-   * What is happening inside

-5. Then give me a speaking example:

-   * It should sound like I am walking and explaining
-   * Use simple words
-   * Use natural fillers like “okay… now… next…”
-   * Not perfect sentences

-6. Then remind me:

-   * Don’t imagine notes or pages
-   * Think step by step
-   * If stuck, keep speaking

----

-## If Mode is Pair:

-1. First, explain how both topics are connected in simple words.

-2. Then explain the full flow:

-   * Where first topic starts
-   * Where second topic comes in
-   * How data moves between them

-3. Then explain the role of each:

-   * What first topic does
-   * What second topic does

-4. Then explain:

-   * Where they interact
-   * What depends on what
-   * What happens if something fails

-5. Then give one full speaking explanation:

-   * Natural and continuous
-   * Like real talking
-   * Not memorized

-6. Then remind me:

-   * Think in flow
-   * Keep speaking
-   * Don’t stop to remember

----

-## Rules:

-* Keep everything very simple
-* Don’t use difficult words
-* Don’t write like notes
-* Make it easy to speak

----

-# 🧠 WHY THIS VERSION IS BEST FOR YOU

-This version removes:
-❌ Complex words
-❌ Over-structure
-❌ Mental overload

-And keeps only:
-✅ Clear instructions
-✅ Flow thinking
-✅ Speaking focus

----

-# 🔥 HOW YOU SHOULD USE IT (VERY IMPORTANT)

-Example:

-* Skill 1: Hardware
-* Skill 2: OS
-* Mode: Pair

-Paste → Get answer → Speak it aloud

----

-# 🎯 FINAL TIP

-After every answer, say out loud:

-> “Okay… let me explain this…”

-If you can speak without stopping → you’re learning correctly If you get stuck → repeat flow, not reading
+Explain things in a very easy way so I can understand fast and speak confidently.

+I don’t want to memorize anything.
+I want to understand how things work step by step and explain them in my own words.

+📥 INPUT

+I will give:

+Skill 1: {topic}
+Skill 2: {optional}
+Mode: {Single or Pair}
+🟢 IF MODE = SINGLE
+Explain the topic in 1–2 very simple lines.
+Explain how it works step by step (start → process → end).
+Explain the main parts and what each part does.
+Explain simple thinking:
+How it becomes fast
+What can go wrong
+How data moves
+What is happening inside
+Give a speaking example:
+Like I am walking and explaining
+Use simple words
+Use fillers like “okay… now… next…”
+Not perfect sentences
+Remind me:
+Don’t imagine notes
+Think step by step
+If stuck, keep speaking
+🔵 IF MODE = PAIR
+Explain how both topics are connected in simple words.
+Explain full flow:
+Where first topic starts
+Where second topic comes
+How data moves between them
+Explain role of each:
+Skill 1 → what it does
+Skill 2 → what it does
+Explain:
+Where they interact
+What depends on what
+What happens if something fails
+Give one full speaking explanation:
+Natural and continuous
+Like real talking
+Not memorized
+Remind me:
+Think in flow
+Keep speaking
+Don’t stop to remember
+🚫 RULES
+Keep everything very simple
+Don’t use difficult words
+Don’t write like notes
+Make it easy to speak